 While there is a lot of info out there for Mega Man 7, it can be rather difficult to find.
 I’d like to consolidate some of the info on here if I get a chance to.

 - Rush Search items: After finding the Wily Machine Quick Kill, I dug into the code and figured out how Rush Search works.
-I’d like to produce a visual table of all the outcomes of Rush Search (with probabilities), document briefly how it works, and show screencaps of the dig sites for the key items and unique consumables.
+I finally stopped being lazy and documented this, with some stats for my current results.

 - Speedrun tutorial: As I learn more about this game and drop my PB some more, I’d like to document some of the beginner and advanced strategies for speedrunning.
 I already see a lot of misconceptions about time savings and strat success rates, and I’d like to make it easier for people to learn this game.